MHCPCreators/worlds-documentation/docs/meshes-materials-import/Dynamic-colour-changing-skydome-BlenderToHorizon.md

 3. With the material and the Image Texture node active:
    - Click **Bake**.

+Baking the texture is a way to simplify layers created in Blender.
+You could think of it as taking a screenshot of your material and flattening it into one simple picture, so a Horizon World can use it.

  ![Alt text](images/wd24.png)

 4. When done, in the **UV/Image Editor**, save the image: